Duchy of Thuringia: Landgraviate of Thuringia

 The last Thuringian landgrave Henry Raspe reached his appointment as German governor by the Hohenstaufen emperor Frederick II in 1242.
 However, when Frederick was declared deposed by Pope Innocent IV in 1246, he secured the support by the archbishops Siegfried III of Mainz and Conrad of Cologne and had himself elected German anti-king.
 Mocked as rex clericorum his rule remained disputed, though he was able to defeat the troops of Frederick's son Conrad IV he died one year later.
 His heritage was claimed by both the Wettin margrave Henry III of Meissen, son of Judith of Thuringia, and Duchess Sophie of Brabant, daughter of late Landgrave Louis IV - a conflict that led to the War of the Thuringian Succession.

 As a result, Henry of Meissen gained the bulk of Thuringia in 1264, while the Hessian possessions of the landgraves were separated as the Landgraviate of Hesse under the rule of Sophie's son Henry I. The Meissen margraves of the Wettin dynasty retained the landgravial title.
 Upon the death of Margrave Frederick III of Meissen his younger brothers divided their heritage in the 1382 Division of Chemnitz, whereby Thuringia passed to Balthasar.

 Upon the death of Landgrave Frederick IV in 1440, Thuringia fell to his nephew Elector Frederick II of Saxony.
 The inheritance conflict with his brother William III led to the 1445 Division of Altenburg and the Saxon Fratricidal War over the Wettin lands.
-The Thuringian lands fell to William III when he died childless in 1482.
+The Thuringian lands fell to William III, but he died childless in 1482.
 Elector Ernest inherited the landgraviate, uniting the Wettin lands under his rule.
-After the 1485 Treaty of Leipzig, Thuringia split into the Saxon Ernestine and Albertine duchies.
+By the Treaty of Leipzig (1485), Thuringia was split between the Ernestine and Albertine branches of the Wettin dynasty.

+Palatinate of Thuringia

+Dynastic disputes over Thuringia during the 15th century led to the emergence of some additional claims and titles.
+Already holding not only the Electorate of Saxony but also the symbolic Palatinate of Saxony, the Wettin landgraves of Thuringia also claimed to hold the Palatinate of Thuringia (Pfalzgrafschaft Thüringen), a newly coined designation, created in order to strengthen Wettinian positions in some minor regions between their Thuringian and Saxon domains, thus assuming the title Count Palatine of Thuringia (Pfalzgraf von Thüringen) and including the Thuringian-palatine symbols into the Wettin coats of arms.